danialfarid/ng-file-upload/README.md

 **Rails progress event**: If your server is Rails and Apache you may need to modify server configurations for the server to support upload progress.
 See [#207](https://github.com/danialfarid/angular-file-upload/issues/207)

-**ng-file-drag-over-class**: For file drag and drop, ng-file-drag-over-class can be a function that returns a class name based on the $event.
+**drag and drop styling**: For file drag and drop, ng-file-drag-over-class can be a function that returns a class name based on the $event.
 See the demo for a sample.
 If the attribute is not specified by default the element will have "dragover" class on drag over which could be used to style the drop zone.

 ## Old browsers